Tech-assisted COVID-19 tracking is having some issues

 “You will remember your work colleagues but you will not remember the random person next to you on a train or really close to you at the bar,” he said.

 Other U.S. governors are looking at technology designed to supplement manual contact-tracing efforts.
-As early as this week, Rhode Island has said it is set to launch a contact-tracing database system mostly built by software giant Salesforce, which has said it is also working with Massachusetts, California, Louisiana and New York City on a similar approach.
+As early as this week, Rhode Island has said it is set to launch a “one-stop” pandemic response phone app.
+It will pair with a new contact-tracing database system built by software giant Salesforce, which has said it is also working with Massachusetts, California, Louisiana and New York City on a similar approach.

 Salesforce says it can use data-management software to help trained crews trace “relationships across people, places and events” and identify virus clusters down to the level of a neighbourhood hardware store.
-It will rely on manual input of information gathered through conversations by phone, text or email.
+It relies on manual input of information gathered through conversations by phone, text or email.

-“It’s only as good as a lot of us using it,” Democratic Gov. Gina Raimondo said at a news conference last week.
+“It’s only as good as a lot of us using it,” Democratic Gov. Gina Raimondo said of the soon-to-be-launched mobile app at a news conference last week.
 “If 10% of Rhode Island’s population opts in, this won’t be effective.”
 The state hasn't yet outlined what people are expected to opt into.

 Matt O'Brien, The Associated Press